-Changes passed by the Florida Legislature in January, 2013 to the Florida Motor Vehicle No-Fault Law are far more favorable to auto insurance companies than to consumers injured in auto accidents.
-Commonly known as Florida’s PIP law, the changes can be found at §627.730, Florida Statutes.
+Changes passed by the Florida Legislature in January 2013 to the Florida Motor Vehicle No-Fault Law are far more favorable to auto insurance companies than to consumers injured in car accidents.
+Commonly known as Florida’s PIP law, you can find the changes at §627.730, Florida Statutes.
 (PIP is an acronym for Personal Injury Protection).
-Fortunately, a Florida judge has issued a temporary injunction regarding further implementation of several limits on available PIP benefits and the exclusion of some medical professionals from the list of approved healthcare providers.
-The 2013 changes to Florida’s No-Fault Law are hailed as a victory for the auto insurance companies.
-And as expected, representatives of the insurance companies have vowed take any necessary action to overturn the pending temporary injunction.
+Fortunately, a Florida judge has issued a temporary injunction on further implementation of several limits on available PIP benefits and the exclusion of some medical professionals from the list of approved healthcare providers.
+Auto insurance companies hail the 2013 changes to Florida’s PIP Law as a victory.
+As expected, representatives of the insurance companies have vowed to take any necessary action to overturn the pending temporary injunction.

-Some Changes in 2013 to Florida’s PIP laws that you need to know
+Some Changes in 2013 to Florida’s PIP Law That You Need to Know

-3. In order to be eligible for your entire $10,000 of PIP benefits, you must be diagnosed with an “emergency medical condition,” which means a medical condition manifesting itself by acute symptoms of sufficient severity, which may include severe pain, such that the absence of immediate medical attention could reasonably be expected to result in any of the following:
+- To be eligible for your entire $10,000 of PIP benefits, a medical professional must diagnose you with an “emergency medical condition”.
+An emergency medical condition refers to any medical condition which presents itself as acute symptoms of enough severity.
+These acute symptoms may include severe pain to such a degree that the absence of immediate medical attention could reasonably be expected to result in any of the following:

 (a) Serious jeopardy to patient health;